 Manners in Motion® programs can be tailored to the needs of your community.
 Workshops, parties, and custom programs are available.

-For eight fun-filled weeks, students learn dancing and etiquette while acting their “roles” as movie performers!
+For six fun-filled weeks, students learn dancing and etiquette while acting their “roles” as movie performers!
 They learn to behave “on the set”, get coached on proper “wardrobe”, and practice being poised in front of the camera.

 On the Dance Floor